Te Pāti Māori: 2025–26 internal conflict

+2026 general election

+In January 2026, Te Pāti Māori said that they will campaign on abolishing prisons by 2040 to address the high Māori incarceration rate, replacing them with so-called "community-led and community-based solutions".
+On 27 May, Te Pāti Māori announced Ngātiwai Trust Board chairman Aperahama Edwards as its candidate for Te Tai Tokerau.
+In late June 2026, the party's leadership confirmed that they would encourage Māori voters to register for the Māori roll and urged their supporters to give their electorate vote to Te Pāti Māori and their party vote to either Labour or the Greens.

+Te Pāti Māori launched its electoral campaign on 16 August.
+In late August 2026, the party announced its tax policies which included a 48% tax rate on those earning NZ$300,001 and above, a rebate for New Zealanders earning less than NZ$30,000, various wealth, company, land banking and vacant home taxes, and a stamp duty.
+On 1 September, the party released several constitutional reform policies including establishing an independent "Te Tiriti Commission" to investigate alleged breaches of the Treaty of Waitangi by the New Zealand Crown, making Waitangi Tribunal recommendations legally binding, establishing a 2040 target for constitutional reform and establishing a $200 million Matike Mai Fund to implement these reforms and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+While Labour has ruled out supporting a Te Tiriti Commission and Mātike Mai, the Greens said that Te Pāti Māori's proposed constitutional reforms aligned with its own Treaty of Waitangi policies.
+NZ First and ACT have denounced these constitutional reform policies as divisive and wasteful.

 Principles and policy

 The party is committed to advancing what it sees as the rights and interests of the Māori, the indigenous people of New Zealand.
 Increasingly since the beginning of colonisation, Māori have been marginalised and the group is now a minority within New Zealand alongside Pacific Islanders.
 Te Pāti Māori policy focuses particularly on affordable housing, Māori recruitment into tertiary institutes and a living wage for all workers, based on the premise that Māori are among the low-socioeconomic communities in New Zealand who are the most economically disadvantaged.
 During the 2020s, Te Pāti Māori has been widely described as progressive, and further to the political left than Labour by Al Jazeera and Newshub.
 Previously, during its years in alliance with National, the party had been described as centrist.

 The Māori Party was formed in response to the 2004 foreshore and seabed controversy, a debate about whether Māori have legitimate claim to ownership of part or all of New Zealand's foreshore and seabed.
 The founders of the party believed that: